 The gospel begins with “Repent….”
 All the good of the gospel follows that action of admitting and turning.
 We wonder why “gospel-preaching churches” aren’t seeing more progress in racial reconciliation.
 Might I simply suggest that progress–of all sorts–begins with admitting.

 If churches truly preach the gospel, they’re doing what they’ve been ordered to do by Christ Himself.
-Admitting corporate guilt and repentance unto new life in Christ are two very different things.
+Unbiblically admitting corporate guilt and biblical repentance unto new life in Christ are two very different things.
 This is the earmark of Thabiti’s gospel-distortion.
-Thabiti shifts the responsibilities of Adam and the New Adam upon an ethnic group (white people) based on two things: (1) They’re white; and (2) they, or their loved ones, lived during the 50s and 60s.
-Using the gospel to do this is sickening.
+He shifts the responsibilities of Adam and the New Adam upon an ethnic group (white people) based on two things: (1) They’re white; and (2) they, or their loved ones, lived during the 50s and 60s.
+Twisting the gospel into a social justice experiment is stomach-churning.

 First, white people can’t be federal heads.
 That’s not how corporate repentance works in the Bible.
+In fact, even the corporate repentance in the Old Testament happened on the basis of Israel’s covenant relationship to God.
+There are no Scriptural examples of repentance appropriated based upon skin color.
 Second, if one is in Christ, he’s a new creation and is being sanctified according to the Spirit of God.
-If there is right preaching over a congregation of regenerate people, change will happen no matter whether or not a particular social issue is brought up from the pulpit.
+If there is right preaching over a congregation of regenerate people, change will happen no matter whether or not a particular social issue is mentioned from the pulpit.

 This is simply what God has promised.
 But Thabiti seems to lack faith in this promise, that God will faithfully complete what He has started by various means of grace.